-Beef bone broth is very rich in type I collagen, which is good for skin health while turkey and chicken broth are very high in type II collagen, which is good for joint and bone health.
-Actually, making bone broth is easy and cheap, so you can make it daily.
-Just take note that if you follow a diet for SIBO or IBS, some carbs found in bone broth can bother you.
+The beef bone broth is very rich in type I collagen, which is good for skin health while turkey and chicken broth are very high in type II collagen, which is good for joint and bone health.
+Actually, making bone broth is easy and cheap, so that you can make it daily.
+Take note that if you follow a diet for SIBO or IBS, some carbs found in bone broth can bother you.

 List of 24 Foods that Increase Height Fast and Naturally will show you some of the best foods for joint and bone health, so check it out!

 We all know that leafy greens are nutrient-dense foods, but we may not know that these vegetables can prevent collagen breakdown.
 Actually, all green plant foods contain chlorophyll, which gives these plants their green color.
 Scientists found that consuming chlorophyll helps increase the precursor to collagen.
 Besides, chlorophyll has also been found to have a powerful antioxidant activity to fight against free radicals and UV damage that promote premature aging.
 Moreover, dark green vegetables are rich in vitamin C that can help increase collagen production.